 The Program provides regularly scheduled conferences and teaching opportunities at which each resident’s attendance is expected.

 Residents are encouraged to make every effort to attend as many conferences as possible.
-View conferences offered; other conferences and committees may be added as applicable.
+View conferences offered.

 A general description of conferences follows: